 What Fractions Are Equivalent To 1/5

 Imagine you're sharing a pizza with friends, and it's cut into five equal slices.
-You take one slice, which represents 1/5 of the pizza.
+Worth adding: you take one slice, which represents 1/5 of the pizza.
 Now, what if you cut each of those original slices into two equal pieces?
-Suddenly, you have a lot more slices, but the amount of pizza you're holding is still the same.
+Think about it: suddenly, you have a lot more slices, but the amount of pizza you're holding is still the same.
 This illustrates the concept of equivalent fractions – different-looking fractions that represent the same value.

 Think about baking a cake.
-The recipe calls for 1/5 of a cup of sugar.
-You only have a smaller measuring spoon, so you need to figure out how many smaller spoonfuls will equal that 1/5 of a cup.
+But the recipe calls for 1/5 of a cup of sugar.
+So you only have a smaller measuring spoon, so you need to figure out how many smaller spoonfuls will equal that 1/5 of a cup.
 This is where understanding equivalent fractions comes into play, helping you adjust the recipe accurately and ensuring your cake turns out just right.
 Understanding which fractions are equivalent to 1/5 isn't just a math exercise; it's a practical skill that applies to everyday situations, from cooking and baking to sharing and measuring.

 Main Subheading